Table of Contents

 Equipment

-- Measuring jug or shot measure
+- Liquid measuring cup or shot measure

-- Metal mug, julep tin, or tumbler
+- Metal mug julep tin, or tumbler

 - Spoon or stirrer